-Support and resources are reviewed regularly, and changes made as needed.
+Support and resources are reviewed regularly, including through consultation with our school's Governing Body, and changes made as needed.

 Decisions about Support

 How is the decision made about how much support my child will receive?

 The class teacher and SENCO will consider any information available to the school on entry, together with the results of observations, monitoring and assessment.
 These will be discussed with parents, and with pupils where appropriate, and used to plan a programme of targeted support that minimises barriers to learning and extends and challenges according to each child's ability.
 Any interventions will be reviewed and evaluated, and the findings used to plan next steps as required.
 Parents and pupils will be involved in this process, together with other professionals where appropriate.